LeeYongchao/Sign-language-recognition-with-RNN-and-Mediapipe/README.md

 ## Data Preprocessing with hand tracking(Desktop)
 Create training data on Desktop with input video using [Hand Tracking](https://github.com/google/mediapipe/blob/master/mediapipe/docs/hand_tracking_mobile_gpu.md).
-Gesture recognition with deep learning model can be done with only 42 hand landmarks rather than OpenCV approach.
+Gesture recognition with deep learning model can be done with *only 42 hand landmarks* per frame rather than OpenCV approach.

 **CUSTOMIZE:**
 - Use video input instead of Webcam on Desktop to train with video data